alphagov/govuk-mirror/README.md

 This needs manual deployment to staging and production.
 Once the `Release` GitHub Action has run select the `Run workflow` option from the `Deploy` GitHub action.
 Then enter the latest tag number and the environment to deploy to.

+## Crawling order

+The crawler will scrape the most recent sites first according to the `lastmod` in the sitemap for their URL.
+In some cases where the `lastmod` is missing this value will be set to `2000-01-01` which means that it will be scraped at the end of the job.